Pearl River Community College affords due process to all students in accordance with the law.

 All Pearl River Community College (PRCC) students are expected to conform to the ordinary rules of society, the laws of the State of Mississippi, and the Code of Student Conduct as stated in the Student Handbook, the Cat Country Guide.
 The College reserves the right to apply appropriate sanctions to any and all violations of these standards as necessary.
 While being familiar with instructional regulations is the responsibility of the student, the College affords the following procedures in order to ensure that every student’s rights are protected.

 - When an infraction is committed that requires disciplinary action, the student involved will receive notice that specific action has been taken.

 - Students have the right to appeal any disciplinary action taken against them within three (3) college working days of the incident.
-Appeals may be submitted to the specific Campus Police Department, the Vice President for Poplarville Campus and Hancock Center (Poplarville), the Vice President for Forrest County Operations (Hattiesburg), or the Director of Hancock Center (Waveland).
+Appeals may be submitted to the specific Campus Police Department, the Vice President for Poplarville Campus and Hancock Center (Poplarville), the Vice President for Forrest County Operations (Hattiesburg), or the Assistant Vice President for Hancock Center (Waveland).
 Pearl River Community College online students who want to file an appeal should submit their appeal to the Director of eLearning.
 Appeals of students in a general education class offered at a non-campus site should be submitted to the Vice President for General Education and Technology Services.
 Appeals of any career and technical students at a non-campus site should be submitted to the Vice President for Economic and Community Development.

 - Depending on the infraction, the appeal will be assigned to the appropriate division of the PRCC Judicial System.